 Currently, the organ and tissue transplant waiting list sits at about 1,500 Australian patients.

-Of these people, 60 are waiting for a new heart to beat in their chest and give them a second chance at life.
-Statistically, between 10 and 15 of these people will tragically pass away while waiting and the team at The Prince Charles Hospital believes that’s simply not good enough.
+Of these people, 60 are waiting in vain for a new heart to beat in their chest and give them a second chance at life.
+Statistically, between 10 and 15 of these people will tragically pass away while waiting in vain and the team at The Prince Charles Hospital believes that’s simply not good enough.
 Everyone’s first response is that we need more registered organ donors: while this is true, it’s not the only issue.

 In 2014, there were about 160 hearts that were donated and, due to suitability, not transplanted from Australian donors.
 That is potentially more than enough hearts for the patients waiting for transplants.